bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareosWebui.rst

    -  disable

 If you used an unmodified :file:`/etc/bareos/bareos-dir.d/webui-profiles.conf` file, the easiest way is to overwrite it with the new profile file :file:`/etc/bareos/bareos-dir.d/profile/webui-admin.conf`.
-The new **webui-admin**:sup:`Dir`:sub:`Profile`  allows all commands, except of the dangerous ones, see :ref:`section-webui-profile`.
+The new :config:option:`Dir/Profile = webui-admin`\  allows all commands, except of the dangerous ones, see :ref:`section-webui-profile`.

 directors.ini
 ~~~~~~~~~~~~~

-Since :index:`Version >= 16.2.0 <pair: bareos-16.2.0; Webui offers limited support for multiple catalogs>` it is possible to work with different catalogs.
+Since :sinceVersion:`16.2.0: Webui offers limited support for multiple catalogs` it is possible to work with different catalogs.
 Therefore the catalog parameter has been introduced.
-If you don’t set a catalog explicitly the default **MyCatalog**:sup:`Dir`:sub:`Catalog`  will be used.
+If you don’t set a catalog explicitly the default :config:option:`Dir/Catalog = MyCatalog`\  will be used.
 Please see :ref:`section-webui-configuration-files` for more details.

 configuration.ini
 ~~~~~~~~~~~~~~~~~